n0k0m3/Arknights-Lua-Decrypter/README.md

 This is now a tool for AK data mining.
 You can also just get the dump from `https://github.com/Dimbreath/ArknightsData` instead

 Note: `jsontest.py` is just my playground file, ignore it.

+PM Discord n0k0m3#3179 if you have any question (note that I'm not obliged to answer all of them though)